DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Background and related work

 where $\{\pi_1, \pi_2, \dotsc, \pi_K\}$ are class probabilities of the categorical distribution and $\{\rvg_1, \rvg_2, \dotsc, \rvg_K\}$ are i.i.d.\ samples drawn from $\mathrm{Gumbel}(0,1)$ distribution.
 The scalar $\tau$ is the softmax temperature.
 When $\tau$ approaches $0$, the Gumbel-Softmax distribution converges to a discrete categorical distribution.
 To train a VQ-VAE, the loss function that Gumbel-Softmax uses is

-where $\KL$ is the Kullback--Leibler divergence that pushes the encoder's posterior distribution $Q(\vz\mid\vx)$ to be close to the uniform prior distribution of $P(\vz)=\frac{1}{K}$.
+where $\KL$ is the Kullback--Leibler divergence that pushes the encoder's posterior distribution\, $Q(\vz\mid\vx)$ to be close to the uniform prior distribution of $P(\vz)=\frac{1}{K}$.
 The $\KL$ term encourages all $K$ codewords to be used for quantization.
 As stated in \citet{jang2016categorical}, for VQ tasks it is better to use the Straight-Through version of Gumbel-Softmax (ST-GS), in which $\rvy_i$ is discretized using $\arg\max$ in the forward pass, and gradients are computed from the continuous $\rvy_i$ in \cref{eq:gumbel-softmax-dist}.

-\textbf{{Noise Substitution in Vector Quantization} \citep[NSVQ,][]{vali2022nsvq}} simulates the VQ distortion by adding a noise to the latent vector to mimic the original quantization error $\vxi_Q$:
+\textbf{{Noise Substitution in Vector Quantization} \citep[NSVQ,][]{vali2022nsvq}} simulates the VQ distortion by adding noise to the latent vector to mimic the original quantization error $\vxi_Q$:

 In this way, $\vz_q$ is a differentiable function of the latent $\vz$ and the selected codeword $\vc_{i^*}$.
-As shown in \cref{fig:arc}, as NSVQ samples the noise $\rvv$ from $\mathcal{N}(\bm{0},\mI)$, the quantized latent $\vz_q$ can be mapped to any random direction on the surface of a hypersphere with the radius of quantization error that equals $\|\vz - \vc_{i^*} \|_2$. \cref{fig:arc} shows the probability that $\vz_q$ incurs higher quantization errors than the actual error (of $\|\vz - \vc_{i^*} \|_2$) that equals $\theta_2/360^{\circ}$.
+As shown in \cref{fig:arc}, as NSVQ samples the noise $\rvv$ from $\mathcal{N}(\bm{0},\mI)$, the quantized latent $\vz_q$ can be mapped to any random direction on the surface of a hypersphere with the radius of quantization error that equals $\|\vz - \vc_{i^*} \|_2$. \cref{fig:arc} shows the probability that $\vz_q$ incurs higher quantization errors than the actual error (of $\|\vz - \vc_{i^*} \|_2$) equals $\theta_2/360^{\circ}$.
 For any radius, $\theta_2=240^{\circ}$.
 Hence, NSVQ incurs a higher quantization error than the true error with the probability of $240^\circ/360^\circ \approx 0.67$.
+In higher dimensions, this probability approaches 1, making NSVQ increasingly likely to overshoot the true nearest-codeword distortion.
 Furthermore, due to high randomness in the direction of $\vz_q$, it is challenging for the codebook to converge to its optimum location.
 This randomness also causes a train--test mismatch, which leads to poor reconstructions, because NSVQ applies different mappings for the same $\vz$ during training and testing.